jshnaidman/cyber_cycle/README.md

 # Cyber Cycle

-This is going to be a multi-player distributed game that plays a bit like tron.
+This is going to be a multi-player peer-to-peer game that plays a bit like tron.
 For now I'm focusing on just the single player experience.

 # How to run